gasparl/neatstats/EXAMPLE.md

 Seems convincing.
 (Although, as a side note: in some cases such a plot can actually lead one to underestimate the certainty because it gives no information about the correlation of within-subject variables, which, e.g. in case of RTs, can be extremely high, _r_ > 0.9, hence potentially giving substantial evidence despite very small mean differences.)

-The main method could be replaced as well, for example, by setting `method = median` to get medians instead of means to control for outliers and see whether the picture changes then.
+The main method could be replaced as well, for example, by setting `method = median`, to get medians instead of means, to control for outliers and see whether the picture changes then.
 (The corresponding error bars could be median absolute deviation; `eb_method = mad`.)

 The plots could be repeated for error rates by simply replacing "rt_" with "er_" in the four variable names for the `values` parameter.
 Similarly, all the tests below would be the same for ERs (except for changing the variable input), but these are omitted here for brevity.